 - Matching– Print two sets of hats and turn them face down on a table to play a memory matching game.

 Printing the Activity

-To get your copy of the activity, click on the pink download box below.
 When you download the document you will find a full color printable….plus, I have included a black and white page as an ink-saving option.
+To get your copy of the activity, click on link below:

 For best results print the hats on card stock.
 This makes it more difficult for sneaky kids to see the bat hiding under that hat.
 You may also have to back the cards with a second piece of paper before using them.

 I hope that you enjoy this preschool Halloween game.
 If you have any new ideas for using the printable activity, I would love to hear about them in the comments below.

 Are you looking for additional Halloween activities for your kids?
 Check out the following resources in my TPT store: